WeLikeGraphQL/wordpress-graphql-api-example/README.md

 ## Backup

-If you wish to do a database backup, then execute one of the following:
+If you wish to do a database backup, then execute one of the following (depending how you set up the project):
  - `vagrant ssh` and `cd mysql && sudo bash -x backup.sh`
  - `cd mysql && sudo bash -x backup.sh`